 Who Viewed Your Profile?

 Since the beginning, the original website version of OkCupid always allowed you to see who viewed your profile for free, but the site removed that feature in 2017 and replaced it with a "Likes" tab.
-When someone "likes" your profile it shows up there, but you can't see these likes unless you pay for a premium membership.
-Plenty of Fish uses the same strategy to get premium signups.
+When someone "likes" your profile it shows up there, but you can't see who likes you unless of course you pay for a premium membership.
+Plenty of Fish uses the same strategy in an attempt to get premium signups.

 Now you have the option to pay for a "boost" to get more exposure and likes on your profile, but I don't recommend doing this.
 Just use the app and send messages free of charge.
 You don't need any of the premium features to meet people.
 The first thing you should do after signing up is turn off notifications for "new likes" otherwise you will be bombarded by them and it's really annoying.
 The only push notifications I leave turned on is for new messages, that's it.